huntfunc/huntfunc-one/README.md

 This project is an experimental take off on the ClojureScript One project.
 The original ClojureScript One project can be found [here](https://github.com/brentonashworth/one/wiki).

+This project replace the the the project called "sample" in the original ClojureScript One download.
+This project resides in a directory call "hfp-one" instead of "one" which is the default install directory of the original project that can be loadeded from [here] (https://github.com/brentonashworth/one).

+I believe that that this project can be down loaded into a directory call hfp-one, if lein is already installed on your machine, run the command "lein bootstrap" then "lein repl" just as you would to run the sample application in the directory "one".

+This project is all still very much experimental and has a lot of needed work (see the road map).

 ## Is this a library or a framework?

 ClojureScript One is hard to classify.
 It is not a library or a